hydraulic-institute/edb/source/06_section-VI/02_pump-curves.md

 # Worked Examples

-## 1)
+## Example 1)

 A booster pump is designed to operate at <units us = "1800 GPM and 135 ft., with a speed of 1740 RPM.
 Due to fluctuating flows the booster pump is equipped with a Variable
 Frequency Drive which reduces the pump speed by 10% during low flow conditions.
-Using the Pump Curve below and the Affinity Laws, generate the pump curve for low flow conditions and the new pumping conditions." metric = "408.82 m3/h and 41.148 m, with a speed of 1740 RPM.
+Using the Pump Curve below and the Affinity Laws, generate the pump curve for low flow conditions and the new pumping conditions." metric = "0.114 m3/s and 41.148 m, with a speed of 1740 RPM.
 Due to fluctuating flows the booster pump is equipped with a Variable
 Frequency Drive which reduces the pump speed by 10% during low flow conditions.
 Using the Pump Curve below and the Affinity Laws, generate the pump curve for low flow conditions and the new pumping conditions."/>